- UCAS Code: G600

 You’ll undertake a 12-month paid industrial placement between Years 3 and 4, typically within a software development team.
 The placement may be in the UK or abroad.

-Several companies work with us to develop student projects, either individual or group final-year projects that is suitable for both parties.
+Several companies work with us to develop student projects, either individual or group final-year projects that are suitable for both parties.

 Projects are supervised by members of academic staff with individuals from the sponsoring organisation providing occasional advice and feedback.